frePPLe/frepple/doc/user-guide/model-reference/distribution-orders.rst

 This table contains the distribution orders of your supply chain, either proposed by frePPLe or confirmed.
 A distribution order is a transfer order of some material from one location of your supply chain to another location of your supply chain.

+This table is populated with new proposed manufacturing orders when frePPLe generates a plan.
+It is also possible to load manufacturing orders that are already approved or confirmed in your ERP system.

 A distribution order will be proposed by frePPLe for a given item if a record has been defined in the item distribution table for that item
 (or for one of its parents in the hierarchy) from the origin location to the destination location.